What is good taste, good design and how to be creative

 Hurray for taste!
 Hurray for beauty!
 Hurray for fitness of purpose, for elegance of design, and for daring to embrace the search for truth as we do the work of the day.

-Juliette Curtis
+6. Juliette Curtis says:

 I’ve been thinking about this some more.